Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 ## CAUTION!
 `matamo:install` wipes your current install if you use the `--new` argument.
 `database:drop` - as it says - drops the entire db, make a backup first if you want to save you data, and check if it's ok.
+`database:import` - writes over your current database.

 This plugin comes with **no** guarantees.
+But it's free and open source.
+So, let's make it better!